mapswipe/python-mapswipe-workers/docs/source/data.md

  ## HOT Tasking Manager Geometries
- This gives you filtered MapSwipe ready to be imported to the HOT Tasking Manager.
-Currently, the geometries in this data set consist of maximum 15 MapSwipe Tasks, where at least 35% of all users indicated the presence of a building by classifying as "yes" or "maybe".
+ This gives you filtered MapSwipe data ready to be imported to the HOT Tasking Manager.
+Currently, the geometries in this dataset consist of maximum 15 MapSwipe Tasks, where at least 35% of all users indicated the presence of a building by classifying as "yes" or "maybe".

  Files:
  * hot_tm_{project_id}.geojson, e.g.[hot_tm_-M56eeMCZ5VeOHjJN4Bx.geojson](https://apps.mapswipe.org/api/hot_tm/hot_tm_-M56eeMCZ5VeOHjJN4Bx.geojson)